Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Vershire, Vermont, tends to fall within the $6,000 to $7,500 per month range, slightly higher than the state's average and significantly more expensive than other types of senior living options.
 However, these costs are in line with nearby cities like White River Junction and St. Johnsbury, while Burlington sees a noticeable increase in price.

 Mountain View Of Vershire specializes in providing dementia care in Orange county, Vermont.
-It can accommodate a maximum of 8 senior citizens.
-Mountain View Of Vershire provides luxurious amenities that include secure walking paths and courtyard, caregiving staff trained for Alzheimer’s care and activities tailored to dementia to any dementia sufferers who reside in Vershire, VT and nearby areas.
-Mountain View Of Vershire is situated at 397 Mciver Road, 05079 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+It can accommodate a maximum of 8 older adults.
+Mountain View Of Vershire offers upscale amenities that include medication monitoring, 24/7 toileting assistance and special colors to aid with memory to any older adults with dementia who reside in Vershire, VT and nearby areas.
+Mountain View Of Vershire is situated at 397 Mciver Road, 05079 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

-Located at 4717 Main Street, inside 05051 zip code area in Orange county, Frances Atkinson Residence For The Retired offers dementia care to Newbury, VT seniors with dementia and offers amenities like a visiting geriatric physician, a pet friendly environment and color-coded rooms to assist with memory.
-Frances Atkinson Residence For The Retired contains a total of 15 dementia units.
+Situated at 4717 Main Street, inside 05051 zip code area in Orange county, Frances Atkinson Residence For The Retired offers Alzheimer’s care to Newbury, VT seniors with dementia and provides amenities that include family counseling and support program, regular checks for weight loss and gain and memory games and other activities.
+Frances Atkinson Residence For The Retired provides a total of 15 Alzheimer’s and dementia units.

-Windover House specializes in memory care in Randolph, Vermont.
-It can accommodate no more than 15 Orange county residents at a time.
-It offers amenities such as community dining, caregiving staff trained for Alzheimer’s care and activities tailored to dementia and is located at 451 Vt Route 66, in 05060 zip code area in Orange county.
-Windover House is duly licensed in Vermont to offer memory care and assisted living, with license number 109.
+Windover House allows Alzheimer’s patients to receive dementia care in Randolph, Vermont.
+It can accommodate no more than 15 seniors at a time.
+It includes amenities such as individualized programs and care, 24/7 toileting assistance and access to physical and speech therapy and is situated at 451 Vt Route 66, in 05060 zip code area inside Orange county.
+Windover House is duly licensed in Vermont to provide memory care and assisted living, with license # 109.

 When considering how to pay for memory care in Vershire, Vermont, it's important to understand the role Medicare plays in covering these costs.
 Memory care facilities provide specialized care for individuals living with Alzheimer's, dementia, and other memory-related conditions, often in a secure environment with trained staff.
 However, while Medicare, the federal health insurance program, offers coverage for certain health services, it does not typically pay for the long-term custodial care required in memory care facilities.